ARYAN105/FRT-project-A-World/README.md

 ![image](https://user-images.githubusercontent.com/106956005/230835840-7c884cbd-7a76-43a9-84a9-7122e5029098.png)

+After application of firewall when changes in the link is done it gives bad request and doesn't allow further procedure.
 Website responds by giving bad request i.e error 403 after malicious activity is done.
 Here adding adding "asdf" in "h1 tag" is the malicious activity